theianjones/blog/content/blog/2020-05-05-doom-emacs.md

 ## Add Bidirectional Link Auto Complete

+If you are using the `(org +roam)` flag in Doom emacs, then you dont need to do this set up, its already done for you.

 Out of the box, org roam won&rsquo;t suggest links to you while you are typing.
 You need `company-org-roam`.
 First things first, we need to install the package.
 Head over to your `packages.el` file: `spc f p` and select `packages.el`.

 The maker of org-roam also made this package, we can install it straight from his github: